kiba/Writings/fac/chp21_after_the_war.md

 The Mantle Queen made a visit.
 Told us that she got enough spectral dust to make a portal.
 We knew that.
 She knew we knew, and so on.

 Then we have tea, talking about various topics.
 Then at some point, she tried to suggest multiple marriages, but Rin subtly shut her down.
-I am staying away from that crazy woman.
+I want to stay away from that crazy woman.

 After she left, I told my MSC commander to prep a stargate team for a trip to Atlas.